Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 </table>
 </div>

 Get rid of some of the columns that we definitely won't be using.
 The columns listed below in the drop() command had information that was not useful for anything other than the initial capturing.
 The exception being the Description column.
-I believe that this column could be used for some NLP, at some point.
-But, I wanted to focus on the remaining columns of data for this project.
+I believe that this column could be used for some NLP, if I ever revisit this data set.
+That said, I wanted to focus on the remaining columns of data, for this project's needs.
+After removing the columns, we're using the head() function to take a look at the columns, and make sure the columns list is what we want now.

 ```python
 gms2 = gms.copy()